mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Actions

-**Actions** define what should be done to the page element.
-Turbo Streams supports 7 different actions: append, prepend, update, replace, remove, before and after.
+**Actions** define what should be done to a page element.
+Turbo Streams supports 7 different actions:

-Appending/prepending a beer would allow placing a beer as a last or first element in a list of beers.
-After/before will allow inserting a beer right before or after another beer.

-Update and replace overlap.
-They both substitute the content of an existing element but update will do it more subtly without breaking connection with any handlers possibly bound to the element.
+- `append`/`prepend` element to a collection (f.ex. add beer to list)
+- Insert element `before`/`after` another element
+- `remove` element
+- `update`/`replace` element (almost same, but update will do the substitution more subtly)

 ## Identifying targets in the view

-For actions to work, Turbo needs to know which part of the webpage the action is targeting so you need to design the views accordingly.
+For actions to work, Turbo needs to know which part of the webpage the action is targeting so you need to identify the page elements in views accordingly.
 Targeting can be done either to single element or to multiple elements.

 For a **single element**, you need a unique ID that can be used to identify the element.
 You can achieve this by explicitly creating the id value in the view, or using Turbo frame tag, but most convenient way is to use the Rails [dom_id](https://api.rubyonrails.org/classes/ActionView/RecordIdentifier.html) helper to autogenerate the tag.